What is Capital Expenditure?

 Explanation:

-- After analysis of the entity’s annual report, it is understood that the company has set up a new production unit that would substantially increase the production capacity of the entity.
+- After analyzing the annual report, it is evident that the company has established a new production unit, which will significantly enhance the entity’s production capacity.

-- Say the entity is engaged in the production of cement with an existing capacity of 1200 MT.
-However, due to the infrastructure boom by the government projects, the demand for cement has increased considerably.
-So as to accommodate the increased demand, a company needs to increase its production capacity & thus the investment will help the entity to increase the production capacity by around 800 MT.
+- Say the entity is engaged in cement production with an existing capacity of 1200 MT.
+However, due to the infrastructure boom by government projects, the demand for cement has increased considerably.
+To accommodate the increased demand, a company needs to increase its production capacity & thus; the investment will help the entity to increase the production capacity by around 800 MT.

-- This expenditure is treated as capital expenditure because the benefits will accrue for the long term.
+- This expenditure is considered capital expenditure because it will generate long-term benefits.

 Template #4